JamoDevOne/LowesPriceChecker2020/README.md

     ![](instructions/step1.png)

 2. A dialog of the tool will open.
-Then click on the stores tabs and select all.
+Then click on the stores tabs and click on ADD ALL.

   ![](instructions/step2.png)